workbenchdev/Workbench/README.md

 Use [GNOME Builder](https://apps.gnome.org/app/org.gnome.Builder/).

+## Packaging

+Please do not attempt to package Workbench any other way than as a Flatpak application.

+It is unsupported and may put users at risk.

 ## Contributing

 If you can help, here is a list of issues that would make Workbench better